Felice Leon-Soh

-Felice Leon-Soh (1922 or 1923 – 22 April 1983) was a politician and social worker in Singapore.
+Felice Leon-Soh (30 November 1922 – 22 April 1983) was a politician and social worker in Singapore.
 Initially a school principal, she was elected a member of the City Council of Singapore representing Mountbatten as a member of the Liberal Socialist Party (LSP) in 1957.
 She left the party at the start of 1959 due to a dispute.
 She then continued in the council as an independent for a few months before resigning to contest in the 1959 Singaporean general election as the president of the Katong United Residents' Association (KURA).

 She was elected the president of the Singapore Congress (SC) party in 1960.
 When the party merged with the LSP in 1961, she became the latter's secretary-general.
 As a member of the LSP, she was opposed to the People's Action Party's (PAP) plans for merging Singapore with the Federation of Malaya.
 She again stood as a candidate in the 1963 Singaporean general election as an independent (the LSP had dissolved in that year).